- No products in the cart.

 You can clearly see the transmission frequencies in the screen printed spectrogram of one of these satellites.

-Most of all I’d like to thank Roger Connor, who supported this residency and basically made it all happen.
+Most of all I’d like to thank Roger Connor, who supported this residency and basically made it all happen, and Peter Manseau, who started the process for getting me involved.
 It was an amazing opportunity and I’m very pleased with the work that came out of it.